 Artificial intelligence now plays a central role in customer service.
-As a result, new technologies such as chatbots, Conversational AI or machine learning are constantly coming onto the market.
+As a result, new technologies such as chatbots, Conversational AI or machine learning are constantly coming into the market.
 But with all these buzzwords, only very few people know what they actually mean.

 What is a chatbot?